 We perform our annual impairment analysis of goodwill as of December 31, or whenever there is a triggering event that indicates an impairment loss may have been incurred.
-As of March 31, 2021, we did not identify any triggering events which would indicate potential impairment for Repeat Precision, our only reportable unit with goodwill totaling \$15.2 million.
-Therefore, no impairment has been recorded for the three months ended March 31, 2021.
+As of June 30, 2021, we did not identify any triggering events that would indicate potential impairment of goodwill at Repeat Precision, our only reportable unit with goodwill which totaled \$15.2 million.
+Therefore, no impairment has been recorded for the three and six months ended June 30, 2021.

 As of March 31, 2020, we performed a quantitative impairment analysis for goodwill utilizing a market participant perspective and determined that the fair value exceeded the carrying value of our reporting unit.
-Accordingly, there was no impairment charge recorded for goodwill for the three months ended March 31, 2020.
+During the second quarter of 2020, we did not identify any triggering events that indicated impairment of goodwill.
+Accordingly, there was no impairment charge recorded for goodwill for the three and six months ended June 30, 2020.